SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-15-covid-disgrace.md

     US.

 __Conclusions:__
-- The Omicron lineage is the _terroir du jour_, in particular XBB.1.5 at this particular time.
+- The Omicron lineage is the _terroir du jour_, namely XBB.1.5 at this particular time.
 - Long COVID is a severe danger which imposes disability for _years_, and currently afflicts about 6 million world-wide and about 2.7 million in the US (rough estimates).